 So you have an old Microsoft Wireless Desktop 3000 Keyboard and Mouse.
 You get used to it and it becomes your ‘personal standard’ for keyboards.
 It has full travel keypress and all the keys laid out the way you want them – the large Enter Key and the Media Mute key.
 But then it gets old and breaks and they don’t make that version anymore, so you look for the closest replacement.
 In this case the cheaper Microsoft Wireless Keyboard 2000.
 It’s OK and you put up with it, but the mouse starts to break as well.
 What to do…

 Well, its time to go down the rabbit hole of Mechanical Keyboards.

 What follows is a list of what I care about in a keyboard.
 From there hopefully, a clear winning keyboard will show up.

-I am really sensitive to noise so I look to find products that are quiet.
+I am really sensitive to noise so I look for products that are quiet.
 To me it indicates good engineering.
 If they worried about sound then it is likely the rest is OK.
 I often do product searches based on dB.
 I seem to be unusual as most web site and a lot of manufacturers don’t seem to let you search on this important feature.
 Car, Microwave, Fridge, Computer, Dishwasher – I will check them all for how quiet they are.

 So when it comes to the new fashion of Clacky Mechanical Keyboards, I have a huge worry.
 How can I get the new good engineering and hopefully better typing experience and still have a quiet keyboard.

 I know I have to have some noise because I will not put up with a flat membrane laptop style keyboard and any mechanical keyboard will be noisier than rubber.
 So I tried to find out via reviews what the different keyboards sound like.

 This video is very good and covers the switches in detail for noise: